dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

 “It was impossible to start again,” Cumpio said.
 “It was hard, even just to clean the rubble.”

+<blockquote>It was like it was bombed.
+It was like we were on another planet.
+Is this Earth?” <span class="blockquote-attribution">—Nerissa Cumpio</span></blockquote>

 Her two daughters couldn’t understand the situation.
 Amid the total destruction, the girls, 4 and 8, asked for milk.

 But there was no milk.
 There wasn’t even clean water.